 - docker-compose up

-The first time we run the command, if there's no local image named
+The first time you run the command, if there’s no local image named

 hello-world, Docker Compose will pull it from the Docker Hub public repository: